-The term Timescale or Time Scale is used for the rough length of time something takes.
-In astrophysics and Cosmology, time scales are modeled for various phenomena regarding stars, star systems, orbits, planets, galaxies, etc. Timescales of competing or concurrent processes are compared to see which match observation.
+The term Timescale or Time Scale (typically indicated by the symbol tsomething or τsomething) is used for the rough length of time something takes.
+In astrophysics and Cosmology, timescales are modeled for various phenomena regarding stars, star systems, orbits, planets, galaxies, etc. Timescales of competing or concurrent processes are compared to see which match observation.

 The fact that stars' observed actual lifetimes match the nuclear timescale rather than the thermal timescale was evidence convincing astronomers that Main Sequence Stars run on nuclear energy.

-Similarly, for clouds, a Cooling Timescale is the time scale for a gas cloud to cool (based on its gas's Cooling Function), and the comparison of this and the Free-Fall Timescale is a means to represent the results of the two tendencies.
+Similarly, for clouds, a Cooling Timescale (or Radiative Cooling Timescale or just Radiative Timescale) is the timescale for a gas cloud to cool (based on its gas's Cooling Function), and the comparison of this and the Free-Fall Timescale is a means to represent the results of the two tendencies.

 Chemical Equilibrium (CE)